 Sleep disordered breathing in COPD

 COPD is associated with alterations in respiratory mechanics and gas exchange, leading to dynamic hyperinflation and/or hypoventilation55.
 During wakefulness, patients compensate for expiratory flow obstruction by adopting specific compensatory mechanisms to minimize hyperinflation (e.g., by prolonging expiratory time or pursed lip breathing)56,57 and preserve alveolar ventilation.
 Sleep is associated with changes in respiratory control that interfere with these compensatory mechanisms (Figure 5) and lead to a cascade of events (Figure 1).
 Most notably, loss of the ventilatory drive leads to significant reductions in tidal volume.
-An increase in inspiratory time would seemingly be an effective compensatory mechanism to mitigate the reduction in tidal volume; however, increased inspiratory time reduces expiratory time, which may lead to dynamic hyperinflation in patients with COPD.
+An increase in inspiratory time would seemingly be an effective compensatory mechanism to mitigate the reduction in tidal volume.
+However, increased inspiratory time reduces expiratory time, which may lead to dynamic hyperinflation in patients with COPD.
 Similarly, an increase in the respiratory rate would seemingly be another compensatory mechanism, but this also reduces expiratory time.
 In either case, respiratory patterns during sleep in COPD may worsen dynamic hyperinflation by shortening the expiratory time.
 In addition, an inspiratory flow limitation is commonly observed during sleep and even mild degrees of inspiratory flow limitation lengthen inspiration and further compromise expiratory time.
 Thus, normal sleep-induced alterations in breathing pattern can be detrimental in patients with COPD.

 Sample cases